Dynamical quantum phase transitions following a noisy quench

-With the rapid advances in realizing analog quantum simulators, experimental tests of { our predictions} may soon be within reach.
-Ramped magnetic quenches in the presence of amplitude-controlled noise have already been achieved with trapped ions simulating the transverse-field XY chain \cite{Ai2021}.
-The other backbone for an experimental exploration $-$ detection and characterization of DQPTs $-$ is also in place, as demonstrated on a variety of platforms for { TFI-type} chains: trapped ions \cite{jurcevic2017direct,Zhang2017,Nie2020}, Rydberg atoms \cite{Bernien2017}, and NV centers \cite{Chen2020}.
-These breakthroughs, together with recent advances in quantum-circuit computations on NISQ devices \cite{Dborin2022,Javanmard2022}, hold promise for further explorations of DQPTs following a noisy quench, expressly for the transverse field Ising chain studied in this Letter.
+With the rapid advances in realizing analog quantum simulators, experimental tests of our predictions may soon be within reach. { While we have focused our theoretical analysis on the underlying dynamics after a single noisy quench, an experimental follow-up must probably settle for ensemble averages: { Real-time} tracking of a single-shot outcome { will most likely have to await} further advances in weak measurement { techniques} \cite{Hatridge2013,Jordan2024}.
+On the other hand, noise-averaged (strong) measurements are expected to be fully within the realm of current { experimental methods} and will be highly informative (as suggested by the blue-colored { graphs} in Fig. 1).} { Ramped} magnetic quenches in the presence of amplitude-controlled noise have already been achieved with trapped ions simulating the transverse-field XY chain \cite{Ai2021}.
+The other backbone for an experimental exploration $-$ detection and characterization of DQPTs $-$ is also in place, as demonstrated on a variety of platforms for { TFI-type} chains { with finite-range interactions}: trapped ions \cite{jurcevic2017direct,Zhang2017,Nie2020}, Rydberg atoms \cite{Bernien2017}, and NV centers \cite{Chen2020}.
+These breakthroughs, together with recent advances in quantum-circuit computations on NISQ devices \cite{Dborin2022,Javanmard2022}, hold promise for { exploring DQPTs following noisy quenches also in the nearest-neighbor interacting TFI chain} studied in this Letter.